juancruzperalta/CineRate/README.md

 - Button to close trailer is add.
 - Add timeout for this trailer, is this didn't open, the message has view

+## Version 0.3

+- Add section series TOP TEN
+- Add section series PREMIER
+- Add section footer in the page.
+- Design logo(favicon)

 ## PROX
 - Add the JWT in login and register.
 - Add the backend (for JWT and BD)
+- ¿Implement the api for Cine Rate or continue used of a TMDB API?
+- (Screen for phone and tablet)